Matthew vandenBerg

-Matthew vandenBerg is an American academic administrator serving as the 19th president of Presbyterian College in Clinton, South Carolina.
-He formerly served as the vice president for advancement and external relations at Alma College in Alma, Michigan.
+Matthew vandenBerg is an American academic administrator serving as the 17th president of Ohio Wesleyan University in Delaware, Ohio.
+He formerly served as the vice president for advancement and external relations at Alma College in Alma, Michigan, and as the president of Presbyterian College in Clinton, South Carolina.

 Early life and education

 vandenBerg graduated from Alma College with a Bachelor of Arts degree in 2002.
 He then earned a Master of Public Affairs degree from the O'Neill School of Public and Environmental Affairs at Indiana University Bloomington and a Doctor of Education degree from the University of Pennsylvania.